andersonaddo/greasyfork-userscripts/reddit-userscripts/README.md

 Not synched up to Greasyforks via web sockets like my other userscripts because I'm lazy tonight.

-# New Instance Button for Libreddit
+# Automatic Libreddit Quota & Error Redirector

 Libreddit instances are struggling under the new Reddit API limits.
 Many of them are returning rate limit errors.
 Use this userscript to easily hop between instances to mitigate this.
+This script also automatically redirects you if the instance has errors parsing API information.

-https://greasyfork.org/en/scripts/470864-new-instance-button-for-libreddit/ is set up to automatically pull from this repo (using webhooks) to update.
+https://greasyfork.org/en/scripts/470863-automatic-libreddit-quota-error-redirector is set up to automatically pull from this repo (using webhooks) to update.

 @match metadata updated frequently by GitHub Actions